Instagram: United States

+In the U.S., there is relatively little government regulation of social media content, with most content removal taking place on a voluntary basis by the companies.
+One exception was in January 2020, when Instagram and its parent company, Facebook, Inc., removed posts "that voice support for slain Iranian commander Qasem Soleimani to comply with US sanctions".

+Following the election of Donald Trump in 2025, various sources noted possible censorship related to the Democratic Party on Instagram and other Meta platforms.

 Reception

 Awards

 Instagram was the runner-up for "Best Mobile App" at the 2010 TechCrunch Crunchies in January 2011.
 In May 2011, Fast Company listed CEO Kevin Systrom at number 66 in "The 100 Most Creative People in Business in 2011".
 In June 2011, Inc. included co-founders Systrom and Krieger in its 2011 "30 Under 30" list.

 Instagram won "Best Locally Made App" in the SF Weekly Web Awards in September 2011.
 7x7Magazines September 2011 issue featured Systrom and Krieger on the cover of their "The Hot 20 2011" issue.
 In December 2011, Apple Inc. named Instagram the "App of the Year" for 2011.
-In 2015, Instagram was named No. 1 by Mashable on its list of "The 100 best iPhone apps of all time," noting Instagram as "one of the most influential social networks in the world."
+In 2015, Instagram was named No. 1 by Mashable on its list of "The 100 best iPhone apps of all time", noting Instagram as "one of the most influential social networks in the world."
 Instagram was listed among Time's "50 Best Android Applications for 2013" list.